ham2k/app-polo/README.md

 ## Development Environment

-First, complete the [React Native - Environment Setup](https://reactnative.dev/docs/set-up-your-environment) instructions up to just before "Creating a new application" step.
+First, complete the [React Native - Environment Setup](https://reactnative.dev/docs/set-up-your-environment) instructions.

-Then clone this repository and install the dependencies:
+Then clone this repository, `cd` into it and install the dependencies:

 ```
 npm install